chrkau/christiankaula.com/misc/2009-06-11-macs-are-tools.md

-title: Macs are like Tools
+title: MacS are Like Tools
 slug: macs-are-tools
 date: 2009-06-11 08:47
 tags: mac